nextauthjs/next-auth/www/docs/options/advanced-options.md

 title: Advanced Options
 ---

-Advanced options are passed the same way as basic options, but are not recommended if you are new to NextAuth.js.
-Some advanced options are not recommended or supported and are intended for future use.
+Advanced options are passed the same way as basic options, but have more complex behaviour or potentially complex implications if they are used.

+Most advanced options are not recommended, not supported and may change in future releases.

 ## Options